- The longest biking trail in Oklahoma is the Grand Boulevard Historical Tour Bike Route.

 History of the Longest Biking Trail in Oklahoma

 By 1910 the city had bought up much of the land around the proposed boulevard and planned to complete the project.
-However, World War I, The Spanish flu and the Great Depression were major events that halted the planned route.
+However, World War I, The Spanish flu, and the Great Depression were major events that halted the planned route.
 For 26 years the Grand Blvd trail plans were shelved.
-In 1936 oil was discovered in Oklahoma city under the land the city had bought, providing them the money to open Grand Boulevard.
-During the remaining years of the 1930’s and into the 40’s and 50’s it was common weekly entertainment for families to drive the loop.
-Since the original road no longer exists in its entirely, the best way to take in the historic route these days is by bicycle!
+In 1936 oil was discovered in Oklahoma City under the land the city had bought, providing them with the money to open Grand Boulevard.
+During the remaining years of the 1930s and into the 40s and 50’s it was common weekly entertainment for families to drive the loop.
+Since the original road no longer exists in its entirety, the best way to take the historic route these days is by bicycle!

 Elevation & Difficulty of the Trail

 The longest biking trail in Oklahoma is relatively short when compared to the longest routes in other states like Ohio.
 It is a fairly easy route that can be tackled by beginners and seasoned cyclists alike.
 Just be aware that much of the route will be road biking.
 Use caution when sharing the road and be sure to prepare by reviewing the route so that you’ll know what to expect along the way.
 The route starts at an elevation of 1,223 feet and reaches a maximum of 1,312 feet during the course of its 35 miles.
 There is an elevation gain of 803 feet.

 An online map of the route can be found here at the Oklahoma Bicycle Society’s website.
 The OBS is a non-profit club that promotes bicycling in the state of Oklahoma.
 Be sure to download a copy to a device for reference as you ride.
 It’s also a great idea to print one so that you have a physical copy.
 Here is an overview of the route ridden in a clockwise direction.

 - The first section of the historic route begins at Stars and Stripes Park at Lake Hefner where parking is available.
 You will ride to May Ave.